 Suggested by Temples and Treehouses

-Visiting Wat Pho was one of my favourite thing to do in the city and a must on your Thailand itinerary!
+Visiting Wat Pho was one of my favourite things to do in Bangkok and a must on your Thailand itinerary!

 2. Visit Bangkok Chinatown

 Bangkok’s Chinatown is definitely worth a visit, it is advisable to go with a guide to find all the cool and unique venues and one of kind curiosities here, but it’s good enough to wander on your own.

 You will definitely see some unique foods for sale, exotic fruits and vegetables, live animals and seafood for sale along with cool souvenirs that you can bargain for.

 If you’re with a guide, make sure that they show you the wonderful and hidden Chinese temple and some of the more unusual attractions around the marketplace.

 Check out this Chinatown post for more images and details to visiting Bangkok’s lively market district.

 3. Visit Jim Thompson’s House